 Gerardo "Tony" Mena is a decorated Iraqi Freedom Veteran who spent six years in the Special Operations community with the Reconnaissance Marines as a Special Amphibious Reconnaissance Corpsman (SARC).
 During his tour in Iraq he was awarded a Navy Achievement Medal with a V for Valor for multiple acts of bravery.

-After the completion of his military service, he began attending the University of Missouri and surrounded himself with music and poetry as a means of dealing with the events he experienced in the war.
+After the completion of his military service he attended the University of Missouri and surrounded himself with music and poetry as a means of dealing with the events he experienced in the war.

 He graduated from Mizzou with a Bachelor of Science in Secondary Education-Language Arts, where he was also awarded the 2011 Chancellor's Award for Excellence in Leadership, as well as the 2011 U.S. Bank/Mizzou Student Veterans Association Scholarship.